-Mullmuzzler was a side project conceived by vocalist James LaBrie (of Dream Theater) and Terry Brown (Producer for Rush during the 1970s).
+ullmuzzler was a side project conceived by vocalist James LaBrie (of Dream Theater) and Terry Brown (Producer for Rush during the 1970s).
 Working with special guests Mike Keneally (guitar), Mike Mangini (drums), Matt Guillory (of Dali's Dilemma; keyboard/piano), Trent Gardner (of Magellan/of Explorers Club), Brian Beller (bass) and members of Shadow Gallery the idea of Mullmuzzler was born.
-Their influences stem as far back as Zeppelin, Styx and Queen in the classic Rock way of doing things.
+Their influences stem as far back as Zeppelin, Styx and Queen in the classic rock way of doing things.
 It was designed to be a one off solo effort that was both rhythmic and digestible but ended off expanding into more releases.

 Unlike many releases of this era, their 1999 debut, Keep It To Yourself, had something to say; it spoke of James LaBrie's personal influences and ideas.
-The cover image of one man shouting another's ear off, quite literally, was not only creative but also inspiring and sums up the Hard Rock music of today.
+The cover image of one man shouting another's ear off, quite literally, was not only creative but also inspiring and sums up the hard rock music of today.
 It did not receive as heavy media exposure as they expected which was a shame.
-The album, however, ended off being one of the most critically acclaimed for the record label Magna Carta', and would lead to another Mullmuzzler follow-up simply called 2 (2001) with all the same "guest stars", and Mike Borkosky joining on guitars.
-This album was even more artsy and took Progressive Metal to its ultimate extreme.
-An album about life and relationships, it was a far cry from LaBrie's work with Dream Theater.
-It received no less acclaim.
+The album, however, ended off being one of the most critically acclaimed for the record label 'Magna Carta', and would lead to another Mullmuzzler follow-up simply called 2 (2001) with all the same "guest stars", and Mike Borkosky joining on guitars.
+This album was even more artsy and took Progressive metal to its ultimate extreme.
+An album about life and relationships, it was a far cry from LaBrie's work with Dream Theater; it received no less acclaim.